2024 Solar Incentives Guide for Newnan, GA - Tax Credits & Rebates

 State & Local Solar Incentives

 Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these may include tax credits, rebates and more.
-Incentives may be offered by the state of Georgia, or by your county or municipality.
-Certain incentives might only be available for a limited time, while others are ongoing.
+Like with federal incentives, these may include tax credits, rebates and more.
+These solar incentives — which might be handled by the state of Georgia, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Newnan